BYLAWS of the Columbia College Student Council

 Article V: Committee Appointments

-A. Committee on Instruction (COI): nominate 5 students from the college, 2 shall be chosen by administration.
+A. Committee on Instruction (COI): nominate 2 Columbia College students

-B. Committee on the Core (COC): nominate 5 students from the college, 3 shall be chosen by administration.
+B. Committee on the Core (COC): nominate 3 Columbia College students

-A. The creation of Sub-Committees of CCSC members for selecting nominees for each position.
+A. The creation of Sub-Committees of CCSC members for making appointments to each position.

 a.
-The sub-committee to select members for the COI and COC should be co-chaired by the outgoing and incoming Academic Affairs representative of the CCSC and include the Vice President for Policy.
-This sub-committee is responsible for creating an application for each position, collecting and reviewing the applications, conducting an interview process for selected students, reaching a majority decision on the student chosen for each committee, and reporting the results to the Dean of Academic Affairs.
+The sub-committee to select members for academic committees should be co-chaired by the outgoing and incoming Academic Affairs representative of the CCSC and include the outgoing and incoming Vice President for Policy.
+This sub-committee is responsible for creating an application for each position, collecting and reviewing the applications, conducting an interview process for selected students, and reporting the results to the Dean of the College and the Dean of Academic Affairs.

 C. The publicizing of open positions.